+Cars must weigh a minimum of 1700grams.

+- 2.3 CHASSIS/BODY DIMENSIONS

+Wheelbase 280mm max.

 Overall length (incl.
-Wing) - 490mm maximum
+Wing) 490mm max.

-Overall width (with body) - 250mm maximum
+Overall width (with body) 250mm max.

-2.4 BODYSHELLS
+- 2.4.
+BODYSHELLS

-Body shells are to be 1/10th scale type GT.
+- Bodyshells are to be 1/10th scale type GT.
 The body will have a closed cockpit with front windscreen and side windows.
 All windows must remain transparent.
 No open cockpit bodies are allowed, shells must be commercially available.
-No performance aids or additional spoilers are to be fitted to the bodies apart from one rear wing or as supplied as part of the body.
-If the meeting is declared 'wet' the body shell may have additional water proofing aids made of a flexible material added/fixed inside the shell only.
+No performance aids or additional spoilers are to be fitted to the bodies apart from one rear wing or as

+supplied as part of the body.
+If the meeting is declared 'wet' the bodyshell may have additional water proofing aids made of a flexible material added/fixed inside the shell only.